bobsmith947/recsforme/README.md

     cd recsforme
     npm install

-You can then open the project in NetBeans and run.
-I'm not using a POM, so at the moment you'll need to manually copy any Java dependencies, sorry.
+At the moment, I'm not using dependency management for Java, so you'll need to manually copy any JAR's.
+You can find the latest Java dependency package in the [releases](https://github.com/bobsmith947/recsforme/releases) section.
+Please note, I don't always add new dependencies, so it may not always be under the latest release.

-If you don't like NetBeans, feel free to use the IDE of your choice.
-You can also do it all manually if you're into that.
+You can then open recsforme in NetBeans, or the IDE of your choice.

+recsforme can also be run directly from the command line:

+    cd *your glassfish install directory*
+    glassfish4/bin/asadmin start-domain domain1
+    cd *your recsforme install directory*
+    ant -Dj2ee.server.home=*your glassfish install directory*

+When you're done:

+    cd *your glassfish install directory*
+    glassfish4/bin/asadmin stop-domain domain1

 ## Contributing